This article is focused toward troubleshooting TestOut Lab Simulations. See this article for troubleshooting TestOut Videos.

 • Try the labs in a different browser, because the browsers can perform very differently

-• If a certain task always freezes, try doing it in the exact way taught in the Explanation found in the lab report shown after clicking Done
+• If a certain task always freezes, try doing it in the exact way taught in the Hint, Show Me, or Explanation found in the lab report shown after clicking Done

 2. Recommended Technical Specifications